Interaction of liquid crystals with a rigid body: Description of the model and main results

-More precisely, let $\cO \subset \R^3$ denote a bounded domain with boundary of class $\rC^3$, and let $0 < T \le \infty$ represent a positive time.
-We consider a colloidal particle moving inside $\cO$ as a rigid body in $\R^3$ which is assumed to be closed, bounded and simply connected.
-Furthermore, the time-dependent domain of the colloidal particle is denoted by $\cS(t)$ for $t \in (0,T)$, and the remaining part of the domain $\cF(t) \coloneqq \cO \setminus \cS(t)$ is assumed to be filled by a viscous incompressible fluid with active liquid crystals.
-The initial domain of the colloidal particle is denoted by $\cS_0$.
+Let $\cO \subset \R^3$ denote a bounded domain with boundary of class $\rC^3$, and let $0 < T \le \infty$ represent a positive time.
+We consider a rigid body moving inside $\cO$ which is assumed to be closed, bounded and simply connected.
+Furthermore, the domain occupied by the rigid body is denoted by $\cS(t)$ for $t \in (0,T)$, and the remaining part of the domain $\cF(t) \coloneqq \cO \setminus \cS(t)$ is assumed to be filled by a viscous incompressible fluid with active liquid crystals.
+The initial domain of the rigid body is denoted by $\cS_0$.
 Besides, we suppose that its boundary $\del \cS_0$ is of class $\rC^3$ as well.
 Then $\cF_0 =\cO \setminus \cS_0$ is the initial fluid domain.
 The solid domain $\cS(t)$ at time $t$ is given by

 where $h(t)$ represents the center of mass of the body, and $Q(t) \in \SO(3)$ is associated to the rotation of the rigid body.
 Moreover, since $Q'(t)Q^{\top}(t)$ is skew symmetric, for each $t>0$, we can represent this matrix by a unique vector $\Omega(t)\in \R^3$ such that